FredLackey/kbmaestro-dbschema/README.md

 # kbmaestro-dbschema
-Keyboard Maestro macro library for use with DbSchema.
-Allows for rapid creation of DB ERP diagrams.
+Macro library for the rapid creation of database entity relationship diagram (ERD) within DbSchema.

 ## Dependencies
 You must have both of the following tools installed to make use of this project: